 - Export Bills

 - Documents on receipt/removal of goods from the warehouse, if applicable

 - Preservation of physical and digital records

-- As per policy, the records of accounts should be preserved for a minimum of 5 years from the date of removal of goods from the warehouse.
+- Per policy, the records of accounts should be preserved for a minimum of 5 years from the date of removal of goods from the warehouse.

-- Digital copies of records should be preserved at a place other than manufacturing or warehousing facility
+- Digital copies of records should be preserved at a place other than a manufacturing or warehousing facility.

 - Filing monthly returns

-- File monthly returns within 10 days of closing of the month.
+- File monthly returns within ten days of the closing of the month.

 Note: If the licensees fail to comply with any of the provisions of the regulations, they are liable to a penalty as per the Customs Act, 1962.